satellitecomponent/Neurite/README.md

 In Neurite, you don't just interact with AI; you grow its contextual memory, thanks to:

 - **Structured Memory Mapping:** Anchor the AI's thought process as notes within an evolving fractal mind map.
-- **Graph your AI Conversations:** Segment AI's responses into a cohesive web of thought that improves AI reasoning and allows for further processing to construct the Ai's memory.
+- **Graph your AI Conversations:** Segment AI's responses into a cohesive web of thought that both improves AI reasoning and allows for further processing to construct the Ai's memory.
 - **Interactive Fractal Network:** Neurite's fractal interface acts as a personal, emergent, and contextually aware database of knowledge.
 - **Intuitive Note Navigation:** Effortlessly access and pull your notes into view, no matter where they are within the fractal landscape.